smach/Framingham-City-Data/README.md

 A few notes on structure and format:

-  - The data directory includes data in usable format for analysis.

   - The data/gis subdirectory includes GIS files and maps, such as precinct and district shapefiles.